 Each year the Electoral Registration Officer is required to undertake an annual canvass of all households in the district to ensure the electoral register is accurate and complete.

-How does the new canvass work?
+How does the canvass work?

 E-mail forms